Saumya-Bhatt/karya/docs/documentation/CONNECTORS.md

 > **executor.yml type key:** *kafka*

+**NOTE:** Message pushed will be a JSON string.
+The message will be pushed to the topic specified in the plan.

 | Key                 | Description                                                                                                                      |
 |---------------------|----------------------------------------------------------------------------------------------------------------------------------|
 | *bootstrap.servers* | The Kafka bootstrap servers to be used to publish the message.                                                                  |